 Many people find the quantification algorithm from the ASE guideline paper daunting.
 Bear with me as I break down Grade III MR. The key to determining if grade III MR is classified as moderate or severe MR is based on specific criteria for severe MR.

-As you can see by the table above a combination of advanced quantification measurements and specific criteria for severe MR determines if grade III MR is moderate or severe.
 Therefore, reporting grade III MR would require an additional statement on severity.
 For example, ‘Grade III Moderate MR’ or ‘Grade III Severe MR’.

 Grading MR Severity with Echo requires a severity statement (mild, moderate, severe) A sub-category statement using grade I – IV may also be used.
 Since many doctors are familiar with using the numbered grading scale it will be necessary to state if grade III MR is moderate or severe.